-The Rain Group have a list of 21 powerful, open-ended sales questions around rapport, aspirations and afflictions, impact and envisioning a new reality.
+The Rain Group has a list of 50 powerful, open-ended sales questions around rapport, aspirations and afflictions, impact and envisioning a new reality.

 You will need lots of persistence at this stage.
 Even prospecting within your warm market requires lots of touches so do not get discouraged by lack of replies.